dylanesque/Cheatsheets/typescript.md

 - You can create an object literal in TS using curly braces, like in JS.
 This can be limiting since you need to define every member of it at initialization time.

+- Endeavor to build objects all at once to avoid difficulty.

   # Types vs Interfaces